The Official USERN Congress Website

 Virtual presentation session 5 –

-Juries: Tommaso Dorigo, Sophia Moskalenko, Umberto Crisanti, Vivette Glover
+Juries: Tommaso Dorigo, Sophia Moskalenko, Simon Robson, Umberto Cristini, Vivette Glover

 SESSION TYPES AND SCIENTIFIC FORMATS